 Take a look at our full range of membership options here.
 Join us for a FREE Intro Session and we can do a comprehensive review to discuss the best choice for you.

 If you’re trying CrossFit for the first time, join us for a FREE Intro Session!
 During your introductory phase, and as long as you’re a member of CrossFit Pushin Weight, we’ll make sure you can execute movements soundly and efficiently as we cover foundational movements and guide you through your progression.
 You'll master the basic movements, and as you demonstrate proficiency, we'll add on appropriate intensity and complexity.
 Your coach is always with you to make sure every workout is tailored appropriately to your level, and the supportive community will always be your biggest cheerleaders.

 Absolutely not!
 With experienced coaches who emphasize form and proper movement (versus just "grinding out" a workout with disregard for each person's ability and current work capacity), we provide an effective workout that's SAFE.
 In working to achieve virtuosity [(n): great technical skill] you will be challenged in ways that gets you results properly.
 Don't worry, you'll still sweat plenty and get in a good workout every time.
 Our coaches are trained to know when you can push a little further, and when we need to dial it back, so we encourage you to always keep a running dialogue with us before, during and after each workout.

 A WOD is the workout of the day.
 We program a different WOD everyday.

 Experienced CrossFitters are always welcome to drop into our classes!
-Your first drop-in is FREE, and our daily rate is $20/class or $45 for a 1-week pass.
+Our daily rate is $25/class or $75 for a 1-week pass.

 Yes!
 We understand group training isn’t for everyone, and we strive to accommodate our member’s special needs, circumstances, goals, and schedules.